traefik/traefik/docs/content/middlewares/http/compress.md

     If the `Content-Type` header is not defined, or empty, the compress middleware will automatically [detect](https://mimesniff.spec.whatwg.org/) a content type.
     It will also set the `Content-Type` header according to the detected MIME type.

+!!! info "gRPC"

+    Note that `application/grpc` is never compressed.

 ```yaml tab="Docker"
 labels: